samhormozian1/cse15l-lab-reports/labreport2.md

   }
 ```
 The method reverseInPlace does what it is intended to do; however it does not create a new array that inputs the new values in the desired order,
 therefore the outputs were the unchanged.
 This can be fixed by making a placeholder to hold the new array elements.
+Additionally, in the updated version you only iterate up to the halfway point compared to the full version.

 ---